apache/solr-site/content/pages/site-instructions.md

 ## Editing Content on the Lucene<span style="vertical-align: super; font-size: xx-small">TM</span> sites

-The site is hosted at Github in the git repo <https://github.com/apache/lucene-site/> and at Apache in the git repo <https://gitbox.apache.org/repos/asf/lucene-site.git>.
+The web site is hosted in its own git repository `lucene-site` (see [Github](https://github.com/apache/lucene-site/) and [Gitbox](https://gitbox.apache.org/repos/asf/lucene-site.git)).

-Read the README file in that repo for instructions on how to update the site.
+Pushing to the `master` branch will update the [staging site](https://lucene.staged.apache.org) while pushing to `production` branch will update the main web site.
+Read the [README.md](https://github.com/apache/lucene-site/blob/master/README.md) file for further instructions.